-As if the Pesto Goat Cheese Tomatoes, Pear Lettuce Salad, Rosemary Lemon Game Hens, Roasted Vegetables and Savory Couscous weren’t enough; I had to stuff my guests with a delicious and refreshing grand finale.
+As if the Pesto Goat Cheese Tomatoes, Pear Lettuce Salad, Rosemary Lemon Game Hens, Roasted Vegetables and Savory Couscous weren’t enough; I had to stuff my guests with a delicious and refreshing dinner party grande finale.

 This recipe was one I have come to love and hate at the same time.
 It was originally intended to be a Pear Tart Tatin that was inspired by a recipe I found on Martha Stewart’s site.
 I figured since I was serving pears in the salad; why not incorporate them at the end.
 However, just a few hours before our guests arrived, I realized I made a couple of horrible mistakes that resulted in a messy brown pile of yuck!
 There was no way I was going to serve this to myself, much less to four other people.

 I quickly turned to my refrigerator for additional ingredients to remake the recipe.
 One small problem caused me to scream like a little girl wearing a plaid green dress in church.
 I was out of pears!
 There was no time to run to the store, much less any guarantee it would turn out correctly the second time.
 So I crossed my fingers, and reached for the near expired apples hidden in my deep cavernous refrigerator.
 Since apples have a different flavor from pears, the recipe was completely changed to create something totally different.

 Just like in Vegas, what happens in my kitchen stays in my kitchen.
 The dessert was amazing and full of rich apple flavor.
 We served a wonderful dessert wine and homemade ice cream to round out the end of a great evening with friends.
 Best of all, no one knew the near disaster ever happened.
 Well, until now.

 1 sheet frozen puff pastry, thawed